POM: Prescription only medicine

 Blood and lymphatic system disorders

-Nausea, diarrhoea, stomach ache, constipation, vomiting, flatulence, dry mouth or throat, fundic gland polyps (benign)
+vomiting nausea, diarrhoea, stomach ache, constipation, flatulence, dry mouth or throat, fundic gland polyps (benign)

-Glossitis, candidiasis of the oesophagus, pancreatitis, taste disturbances
+pancreatitis, candidiasis of the oesophagus, glossitis, taste disturbances

 Skin and subcutaneous tissue disorders